johnhalsey/Wordy/README.md

 The letters haven't already been used in previous submissions for that game.

-If the letters are valid, we then call https://dictionaryapi.dev/ to verify that it is a real word.
+If the letters are valid, we then call https://dictionaryapi.dev/ api to verify that it is a real word.
 If it's not, we return an error.

 If the word is valid, we insert a row into the submissions table with the game ID, the word, and the score (the number of letters used).